-Bringing human rights home

-Nathalie Walker and Monique Harden of Advocates for Environmental Human Rights, New Orleans hen we arrive at the headquarters of Advocates for Environmental Human Rights, a limping Nathalie Walker greets us.
+Bringing human rights home Nathalie Walker and Monique Harden of Advocates for Environmental Human Rights, New Orleans Advocates for Environmental Human Rights is a nonprofit, public-interest law firm that provides legal services, community organizing support, and education to defend the human right to a healthy environment and to protect the human rights of internally displaced Gulf Coast hurricane survivors.
+We spoke with the group's co-directors in their offices in New Orleans. hen we arrive at the headquarters of Advocates for Environmental Human Rights, a limping Nathalie Walker greets us.
 Three days earlier, the public interest attorney and co-director of Advocates had injured one of her knees while jogging, and the swelling was so severe it was visible through her pants leg.
+She had called an orthopedist for an appointment-and was told she would have to wait two months.